 Frequently Asked Questions

 Postal Realty Trust’s Class A common stock can be bought or sold through a stockbroker, bank or financial institution that offers brokerage services.
-Postal Reality Trust does not currently have a direct stock purchase plan.
+Postal Realty Trust does not currently have a direct stock purchase plan.

 Postal Realty Trust’s Class A common stock is listed and traded on the New York Stock Exchange under the ticker PSTL.

 No – Class B shares are owned by certain members of management and cannot be purchased or sold by individuals.